myHandiQR: Explaining a disability means repeating yourself.

 Is my data properly protected?

-myHandiQR is an inclusive communication platform that meets European standards, hosted in Europe.
-You stay in control of the content: edit, suspend, or delete it at any time.
+myHandiQR is an inclusive communication platform compliant with European standards, hosted in Europe.
+Your data is neither shared nor resold.
+You stay in control of the content: edit, suspend or delete it at any time.

 If I edit the profile, do I have to reprint?